 The catch is you'll have to find out which one to catch, and where.
 Ask at your hostel or hotel.

-- El Viajero – Ciudad Vieja - Ituzaingo 1436, old city center.
+- El Viajero – Ituzaingo 1436, old city center.
 This is where I stayed.
-It’s 2 blocks from Plaza Independencia, and a 10-minute walk to Mercado del Puerto, but it is also a few blocks from the port, so you have to be careful not to walk in that direction, especially at night.
+It's two blocks from Plaza Independencia, and a 10-minute walk to Mercado del Puerto, but it is also a few blocks from the port, so you have to be careful not to walk in that direction, especially at night.
 Friendly service, small dorm rooms.
-WiFi is strongest on the main level.
+WiFi is most reliable on the main level.

 - Unplugged Hostel Pocitos – Luis de la Torre 930, Pocitos.
 Also a few blocks from the beach.
 Part of a chain of hostels in Uruguay.